Meka Whaitiri: In opposition, 2013–2017

-Whaitiri was re-elected in the elections of 2014, 2017 and 2020.
+Whaitiri retained Ikaroa-Rawhiti during the 2014 New Zealand general election by a margin of 4,673 votes.
 As an opposition MP for her first two terms, she was Labour Party spokesperson on water (2014–2015) and local government (2015–2017), and a member of the Māori affairs, primary production, and local government and environment select committees.
-She was a minister in the Sixth Labour Government from 2017 to 2018, when she was removed for assaulting a staff member, and again from 2020.
-During the interregnum she chaired the Justice select committee.

-Government Minister
+In government, 2017–2023

-After the 2017 general election, Labour formed a coalition government with New Zealand First and the Green Party.
+During the 2017 general election, Whaitiri retained her Ikaroa-Rāwhiti electorate seat for the Labour Party by a margin of 4,210 votes.
+Following the 2017 election, Labour formed a coalition government with New Zealand First and the Green Party.
 Whaitiri was Minister of Customs outside Cabinet.
 She also served as Associate Minister for Agriculture, Forestry, Local Government and Crown/Māori Relations.
 Alongside Willie Jackson, she co-chaired the Labour Māori Caucus.

 On 30 August 2018, a staff member in Whaitiri's ministerial office alleged she was assaulted by the minister.
 Whaitiri was removed from her ministerial positions during an investigation and was not restored to them after the investigation found it "probable" that she had bruised the staffer.
+From July 2019 until the end of the term, she chaired the Justice select committee.

 On 4 September 2020 the Governor-General granted Whaitiri retention of the title "The Honourable" in "recognition of her term as a member of the Executive Council".

-After the 2020 general election, Whaitiri was reappointed as Minister of Customs and Associate Minister of Agriculture (with responsibility for animal welfare) while being appointed as Minister for Veterans and Associate Minister of Statistics.
-She additionally became Minister for Food Safety in June 2022.
+During the 2020 general election, Whaitiri retained her seat of Ikaroa-Rāwhiti by a margin of 6,045 votes.
+Following the election, she was reappointed as Minister of Customs and Associate Minister of Agriculture (with responsibility for animal welfare) while being appointed as Minister for Veterans and Associate Minister of Statistics.
+She additionally became Minister for Food Safety in June 2022 and the lead cyclone recovery minister in Hawke's Bay after Stuart Nash was dismissed from that role in March 2023.